How to Learn Bonsai Online

 Here is another guy that I have found lot’s of great videos from – his name is Graham Potter.
 He is based in the UK, and seems to specialize in carving dead wood – which is a big part of creating the illusion of an interesting old-looking tree.

-He has a lot more here on his website.
+View videos here on his website.

 There is a lot of poor information and myths out there about bonsai (I’m sure I’ve contributed to this in some of my posts), so be careful who you listen to.
 Ryan and Graham are two guys that you can trust, and their videos have been a great help in rounding out my bonsai knowledge thus far.